Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Decision Making

-Now recommendations are made based on the assessment results.
-It is presented to the team and brought up for discussion on whether it is better to implement the changes or not.
-Generally, the project managers present the recommendations but they don’t have the ultimate authority to make the final decision.
+Now, recommendations are made based on the assessment results and the evaluation process.
+These recommendations are presented to the team as part of the change control procedure and brought up for discussion to determine whether it is better to implement the changes or not.
+Generally, the project managers present the recommendations, but they don’t have the ultimate authority to make the final decision.

-The requester and approvers will arrange a meeting and discuss the reasons based on the report.
-The authorized people will either accept the changes and proceed with the implementation or reject the changes to implement at a later date.
-All these decisions will be solely based on the level of optimization.
+The requester and approvers will arrange a meeting and discuss the reasons based on the report, following a formal approval process.
+The authorized people will either accept the changes, resulting in an approved plan, or reject the changes to implement at a later date.
+The change request analysis phase involves making a final decision on whether the request is approved or denied.

 Implementation